kaihuan-huang/Review/readme.md

 Improper handling of locking mechanisms can indeed result in bottlenecks, especially if the locks are held for long durations or are frequently accessed, leading to a condition known as lock contention.
 In such cases, the performance can degrade significantly as threads or processes get stuck waiting for resources, reducing the overall throughput of the system.

-'''Physical memory: The RAM memory that has been physically built into the system.
-It represents the SIMMs and DIMMs that are present.
-This memory is fixed in size as a limit of the hardware installed.'''